airr-community/ogrdb/scripts/readme.md

 * `<read_file>_ogrdb_report.csv` - the Genotype File ready to be uploaded to OGRDB.
 * `<read_file>_ogrdb_plots.csv` - plots (see next section for details).

-Note that the read_file name is used as a prefix on the output files.
+Note that the read_file name is used as a prefix to the output file names.
 They will be written to the directory containing the read file.

 Please upload the plots file as an attachment to the Notes section of your OGRDB submission.